simonskayi/simonskayi/README.md

 # My Calculator
 ### Technolgies : Kotlin, XML , Android SDK
 This is a simple, yet a powerful calculator designed for a day to day calculation.
 A user-friendly app for grade school pupils and small business owners(shopkeepers) for running their business.
-This is one of my school projects; it earned me a lot of marks. (find the apps source code from my git repository below).
 <p align="center">
      <img src="https://user-images.githubusercontent.com/70524242/172560302-096c40da-273b-4bf7-9dcd-f6e0dad71721.png" width="200">
 </p>